 At New York Bone and Joint Specialists, Sports Medicine is our speciality.
 Our physicians have extensive experience in treating sports-related injuries from all levels, whether it be high-school, collegiate, or professional sports.

-Doctors specializing in sports medicine diagnoses, treat and rehabilitate injuries caused by athletic activity.
+Doctors specializing in sports medicine diagnoses, as Dr. Leon E. Popovitz, MD and Dr. Michael Y. Mizhiritsky, MD do, treat and rehabilitate injuries caused by athletic activity.
 Sports medicine practitioners also help people improve their athletic performance and prevent future injuries.
 You don’t have to be a professional athlete to seek help from a sports medicine practitioner.
 Doctors specializing in sports medicine treat patients who enjoy working out at the gym and those who play sports for fun, too.
-Patients typically work with a variety of sports medicine practitioners (including a physician, orthopedic surgeon, physical therapist and an athletic trainer) to regain use of their injured limb or joint, while minimizing their disability and time away from sports, work and/or school.
+You will typically work with a variety of sports medicine practitioners (including a physician, such as Dr. michael Y. Mizhiritsky, MD, orthopedic surgeon, such as Dr. leon E. Popovitz, MD, physical therapist and an athletic trainer) to regain use of their injured limb or joint, while minimizing their disability and time away from sports, work and/or school.

 Although exercise is a healthy habit (it wards off weight gain and improves cardiovascular health) it can sometimes cause injuries.
-While there are many reasons a patient may get injured on and off the field, these are the most common causes:
+While there are many reasons you may get injured on and off the field, these are the most common causes:

 The severity of injuries can range from minor to very serious.
 Some of the most common sports injuries include:

 There are two kinds of sports injuries: acute and chronic.
 Acute injuries, such as sprains, strains and fractures, typically occur suddenly during physical activity.
 For athletes, acute injuries are typically brought on by a blow or force — like getting tackled or hit during a rugby game.
 Signs of an acute injury include: